 You’ll have a large bandage that may prevent you from moving one of your limbs or joints.
-This will stay in place for a few days to 2 weeks.
+This will stay in place for a few days to two weeks.

-You may have plastic drainage tubes coming out of the dressing.
+You may have plastic drainage tubes coming out of the bandage.
 The nurse empties these tubes.
 They’ll be removed after a few days, when the drainage stops.

 You’ll have pain and be on pain medicine.
 Medicine is usually given in a vein.
 You may be able to control it by pushing a button.
 This is called PCA (patient-controlled analgesia).

-You’ll get fluids through a vein in your arm, called an IV drip.
+You’ll get fluids through a small flexible tube that is put into a vein in your arm.
+This is called an IV drip.
 You will have this until you can eat and drink on your own.
 Often, you will be able to eat the day after surgery.

-You’ll get antibiotics the day of surgery and sometimes for a day or 2 after surgery to prevent infection.
+You’ll get antibiotics the day of surgery and sometimes for a day or two after surgery to prevent infection.

 You may have a urinary catheter for a few days.
 This is a tube that drains your urine.
 This means you don’t have to get out of bed to urinate, or struggle to use a bedpan or urinal.

-After surgery, you may need to have chemotherapy or radiation to reduce the chance that any cancer cells that are left will spread.
+After surgery, you may need to have chemotherapy or radiation to reduce the chance that any cancer cells that are left will grow and spread.
 Having another type of treatment after surgery is called adjuvant therapy.
-Your surgical incision must be healed before you can start any adjuvant treatment.
+Your surgical incision must be healed before you can start this type of treatment.
 Often, additional treatment can begin a few weeks after surgery.

 The amount of time it takes to recover from surgery is different for each person.
 It depends on the type of surgery that was done.
 Most people stay in the hospital for about a week.

-Before you can go home, your wound needs to look healthy.
+Before you can go home, your wound needs to look like it's healing well.
 This should be about a week after your operation.
 But it may take months for your bone to fully heal.
 You also need to be able to get out of bed safely.
 To do that, you may need physical therapy.
 It's important to have rehabilitation after limb-sparing surgery.
 This will help you learn how to use your arm or leg and make sure it is working well.

 You may have problems with the wound, or have trouble moving around.
-If that is the case, you may go to a rehab facility from the hospital for a short period of time before returning home.
+If that is the case, you may go to a rehabilitation facility from the hospital for a short time before returning home.

 If you had a limb-sparing surgery and needed a bone graft or internal prosthesis, you may require more surgery over time.
 This is often needed after 10 or 20 years, but it might be needed sooner.
-Over time, some people need to have the limb amputated.
 Children may need more surgery to lengthen the limb as the other leg or arm grows.
 This keeps both limbs the same length.